1. Policy

 d.
 Minimizing litigation costs; and

 e.
-Providing a more accurate and reliable record of the IETF Trust’s actions and decisions.
+Providing an accurate and reliable record of the IETF Trust’s actions and decisions.

 3. Scope